 3 Starter Games for Puppies

-One of the most frequent questions I get asked is, “Are these games suitable for puppies?”.
+One of the most frequent questions I get asked is, “Are these games suitable for puppies?”

 Games can be an ideal way to interact and bond with a puppy while teaching them key concepts such as toy sharing, recall, loose leash etc. Using games to help create ‘wins’ for your puppy can really boost their confidence.
 We know that fear is at the root of aggression, so early confidence-building and gentle exposure to new things is important for raising a happy, self-assured dog.